michaelreneer/michaelreneer.github.io/_posts/computer science/2013-03-02-objective-c-coding-guidelines.md

 ---

 Understanding an algorithm or some bit code can be difficult, but reading code should not be.
-When working with someone elses code, it is more important to be consistent than creative - so you should probably follow the guidelines they provide.
-In my `objective-c` code I prefer to follow Apple's exisiting [Coding Guidelines for Cocoa][] formatted with [clang format][] using the follwing [style options][]:
+When working with someone else's code, it is more important to be consistent than creative - so you should probably follow the guidelines they provide.
+In my `objective-c` code I prefer to follow Apple's existing [Coding Guidelines for Cocoa][] formatted with [clang format][] using the following [style options][]:

 ```yaml
 ---